-Helping growing businesses improve retention, accelerate customer value, and build scalable customer operations that drive growth.
+Helping growing businesses improve customer retention, accelerate time to customer value, and build scalable customer operations that turn early success into growth.

 "I'm involved in every decision"

-From 15+ years leading customer and commercial operations inside a FTSE 50 enterprise and a £20M SaaS business.
+From 15+ years leading customer and commercial operations inside a FTSE 100 enterprise and an established, PE-backed SaaS platform serving 11,000 customers globally.

 The onboarding team was overwhelmed.
 We were pulling in staff from other markets to cover the load and the pressure was building to hire.
 Before doing that, I asked a simpler question: where is the team's time actually going?